Jabu0722/SeamProject/README.md

 ## Instagram Data Scraper

-This tool scrapes likes and comments from Instagram posts through the command prompt interface.
+This tool scrapes likes and comments from Instagram posts through a command prompt interface.
 It authenticates users, validates URLs, and outputs the scraped data to a JSON format.

 ## Features
 - Authenticates Instagram users